- Must visit

 Omio recommends booking the coach as it is the most popular option from Bristol to Manchester among Omio's users.
-If you are prioritising price take the coach with prices starting from £10.
-For those with little time consider booking a train which can get you there in 3h 26m.
+If you are prioritising price take the coach with prices starting from £9.
+For those with little time consider booking a train which can get you there in 3h 42m.
 In case you are seeking to minimise your carbon footprint the train is your best bet as it emits only 0.1 - 0.2kg.
+The ticket price range depends on the travel mode: a coach costs an average of £9, and a train costs an average of £16.

 Most popular Coach | Train |